BlaBlaNet/BlaBlaNet/doc/Translations.md

 included in the git repository at github.
-If you want to help with translation for any language, be it correcting terms or translating BlaBlaNet to a currently not supported language, please register an account at transifex.com and contact the Redmatrix translation team there.
+If you want to help with translation for any language, be it correcting terms or translating BlaBlaNet to a currently not supported language, please register an account at transifex.com and contact the BlaBlaNettranslation team there.

 Translating BlaBlaNet is simple.
 Just use the online tool at transifex.
 If you don't want to deal with git & co. that is fine, we check the status of the